osolari/bayesbreak/README.md

-# Hierarchical Bayes Process Segmentation
+# BayesBreak: Hierarchical Bayes Process Segmentation of Mixtures of Random Variables